Skip to content

-The Met Museum is a must see when you visit New York.
-From Ancient Egypt to Medieval Art there is something for everyone at the museum.
+The Met Museum is a must-see when you visit New York.
+From Ancient Egypt to Medieval Art, the museum has something for everyone.

 Met Museum